Data Model and Hierarchy

 Users can be assigned to work on multiple projects.
 Assignment to a project gives a person access to data in it.

 People or Teams can be assigned to work items, such as user stories, features and others.
-Assignment of people to work items means that people are going to do some work on it.
+The assignment of people to work items means that people are going to do some work on it.
 A team has to be assigned to a project in order to assign work from this project to this team.
 Read more about Teams and Projects relations.

 Planning items in Targetprocess are represented by Releases, Team Iterations, Builds and Milestones.

 Releases represent a timebox during which a group of teams deliver incremental value in the form of working, tested software or systems.
-It has predetermined start and end dates, during which progress is monitored and compared with planned velocity.
+It has a predetermined start and end dates, during which progress is monitored and compared with planned velocity.

-Builds represent a version of software, delivered (or not delivered in case of bugs) to production.
+Builds represent a version of the software, delivered (or not delivered in case of bugs) to production.
 It includes all the released work items, such as Features, User Stories, Bugs for example.